 In his first season as an assistant, Armstrong helped lead the Rebels to 20 wins and an NIT bid.
 Working with the Rebel backcourt, he helped develop Summers into one of the SEC's top freshmen in 2011-12, as Summers ranked sixth among league rookies in scoring (10.4 ppg) and third in assists (3.4 apg).

-Armstrong's contributions have helped Ole Miss to five postseason berths and a pair of SEC West titles over the last six seasons.
+Armstrong's contributions have helped Ole Miss to six postseason berths and a pair of SEC West titles over the last seven seasons.

 Before his arrival in Oxford, Armstrong spent three years as an assistant coach at Birmingham-Southern.
 In his first season with the Panthers in 2003-04 - BSC's first season of full NCAA eligibility - Armstrong helped the team to a 20-7 record and a 12-4 mark in conference play, earning a share of the Big South regular-season championship.
 Birmingham-Southern posted a 19-9 finish in his final year.

 While at BSC, Armstrong assisted with all aspects of the program, including recruiting, scouting, on-floor coaching and handling the Panthers' travel arrangements.

 A Birmingham native, Armstrong joined the BSC staff after serving as an assistant at Chipola Junior College in Marianna, Fla., where he helped lead the Indians to a 23-9 record and a second-place finish in the Panhandle Conference in 2002-03.